MonsieurSpam/cpp_to_node/README.md

 # cpp_to_node
 Code snippet that allows cpp program to continuously send HTTPS requests to NodeJs server.
 This code was written for FEB as part of a datalogger project where a C++ program running on a Raspberry Pi would send post requests to a node server on the Pi in order to display vehicle information.
+Uploaded as reference for future use.

 # Required libraries
 This project uses the curl library for C++ and the express package for NodeJs.
 Make sure you have both of these packages and libraries installed before using this project